scalableminds/webknossos/MIGRATIONS.unreleased.md

 ## Unreleased

 - The docker files now place the webKnossos installation under `/webknossos` instead of `/srv/webknossos`.
 All mounts, most importantly `/srv/webknossos/binaryData`, need to be changed accordingly.
+- The entrypoint of the docker files have changed.
+Therefore, any existing `docker-compose.yml` setups need to be adapted.
+In most cases, the `entrypoint: bin/webknossos` lines need to be removed (if existant) and `bin/webknossos` needs to be pre-pended to the `command` specification.

 ### Postgres Evolutions: